The Truth – Buying Homes and Land on Saba – Albert & Michael – Saba Island Properties

 Michael’s writing is published at Arianna Huffington’s – Thrive Global, The Huffington Post,

 Medium, Maria Shriver’s Website, LinkedIn, Michael Port, The Fordyce Letter.
-Mélange Magazine
+Mélange Magazine and others.

 Along with this international monthly Blog Michael publishes daily on his coaching website – Commit2Change.